Tom Dempsey: NFL career

+Field goal record

 Dempsey is most widely known for kicking a 63-yard field goal as time expired to give the Saints a 19–17 win over the Detroit Lions on November 8, 1970, at Tulane Stadium in New Orleans.
 Prior to 1974, the goal posts in the NFL were on the goal lines instead of the end lines.
 With time running out in the game, the Saints attempted a field goal with holder Joe Scarpati spotting at the Saints' own 37-yard line.
-The snap from Jackie Burkett was good, and Dempsey made the field goal as the ball fell just beyond the bar.
-The win was one of only two for the Saints in that dismal season.
+The snap from Jackie Burkett was good, and Dempsey's kick just barely cleared the crossbar to make the try good.
+The win was one of only two for the Saints that season.